hf/quicpipe/README.md

 ## License

-Copyright &copy; 2022 Stojan Dimitrovski.
+Copyright &copy; 2022-2023 Stojan Dimitrovski.
 Some rights reserved.

 Licensed under the MIT X11 license.
 You can get a copy of it in `LICENSE`.

+The eBPF XDP filter can also be licensed under GPLv2 if you so please.
+This is necessary if you want to debug it with `bpf_printk`.
+You can find a copy of GPLv2 online.